 So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

-This is true, Pattaya shares along with Patong in Phuket the reputation of the South East Asia’s go-go bar capitals, with Pattaya being by far the bigger one.
-But apart from Thai girls looking for Farangs there is much more to this city 160 km southeast of Bangkok.
+This is true, Pattaya shares along with Patong in Phuket the reputation of South East Asia’s sex meccas, with Pattaya being by far the bigger one.
+But apart from Thai girls looking for Farangs (or the other way around?) there is much more to this city 160 km southeast of Bangkok.

 In my opinion it actually makes the perfect weekend from Bangkok not just because of its proximity (2-3 hours drive) but also because of the wide range of things you can do in Thailand’s most famous beach town.